the-spyke/undercut/packages/undercut-node-10/README.md

 ### Updating

-If you're upgrading `undercut` to a newer version, please upgrade `core-js` to the latest versions too.
+If you're upgrading `Undercut` to a newer version, please upgrade `core-js` to the latest versions too.

 ## Usage